LongBu/AWS-SAP-C02-Study-Guide/README.md

    * Note there is no such thing as a true directory within S3, but the convention effectively serves as a namespace
    * Compression is good for cost savings concerning persistence
    * Max size is 5 TB
-   * If uploading > 5 GB, use "multi-part upload"
+   * If uploading > 100MB and absolutely for > 5 GB, use Multi-Part upload
+   * S3 Transfer Acceleration also can be utilized to increase transfer rates by going through an AWS edge location that passes the object to the target S3 bucket (can work with Multi-Part upload)
    * Strong consistency model to reflect latest version/value upon write/delete to read actions
    * Version ID if versioning enabled at the bucket level
    * Metadata (list of key/val pairs)